gvwilson/thirdbit/src/fiction/in-heck/index.md

 hefting her rifle.

 "What you *had* to?"
-Maddy said furiously.
+Maddy said furiously
+as the tiger placed her sister in the chair next to Papa Roo's and carefully lowered the helmet onto her head.
-"You kidnapped her!
+"You knocked her out and kidnapped her!
 You lied to us and you brought her here and all you can say is you *had* to!?"